 - “The best time to post on Instagram is from 12 p.m. to 1 p.m.
 Monday to Friday.”

-*Time may be different for different customer based on location.
+*Time may be different for a different customer based on location.

 “As research on disruption and market transitions suggests, you’re better off these days if you can quickly identify and adapt to changes in your environment.”
 Follow the below 4 phases for applying agile strategy in your marketing plan